C++ multiset max_size

 Example 1

-Let's see the simple example to calculate the maximum size of the multiset:
+Let's explore a straightforward example to determine the maximum capacity of the multiset:

 #include <iostream>